MicrosoftDocs/Devices-docs/surface/support-solutions-surface.md

 > [!NOTE]
 > **Home users**: This article is only intended for use by IT professionals and technical support agents, and applies only to Surface devices.
 If you're looking for help with a problem with your home device, please see [Surface Devices Help](https://support.microsoft.com/products/surface-devices).

 These are the Microsoft Support solutions for common issues you may experience using Surface devices in an enterprise.
-If your issue is not listed here, [contact Surface Support](https://surface.com/help).
+If your issue is not listed here, contact [Surface Support for Business and Education customers](https://surface.com/help).

 ## Warranty and service

 ### Self-Serve your Surface Service Orders on the Microsoft 365 Hardware Support Portal

 The Microsoft 365 Hardware Support Portal provides a centralized solution for commercial customers to look up current warranty and protection plans, create service requests, and track the status of device repairs.
-Learn more about this service by watching the demo video or reading the walkthrough tutorial.
+Learn more about this service by watching the [demo video](https://www.microsoft.com/videoplayer/embed/RE4Y55A) or reading the [walkthrough tutorial](https://opdhsblobprod04-secondary.blob.core.windows.net/contents/c431470c962e48af91a266cb2568e19a/9fbcdaa53e1a41dbcac90477966078a6?skoid=2d004ef0-5468-4cd8-a5b7-14c04c6415bc&sktid=975f013f-7f24-47e8-a7d3-abc4752bf346&skt=2022-11-14T03%3A35%3A21Z&ske=2022-11-21T03%3A40%3A21Z&sks=b&skv=2020-10-02&sv=2020-08-04&se=2022-11-16T18%3A45%3A36Z&sr=b&sp=r&sig=h3igiCEwFuB1R8qswMH8P4QdCEH7MF4dh38nXvSeIzk%3D).

-To access the portal, sign in to your M365 Admin Center (active access is required) and then register to use the platform by using this link.
+To access the portal, sign in to your M365 Admin Center (active access is required) and then register to use the platform by using this [link](https://admin.microsoft.com/adminportal/home#/support/microsofthardwaresupport).

-> [!IMPORTANT]
-> To expedite your support request, make sure to include your device(s) serial number and your shipping address in the Issue Description field.

 > [!NOTE]
 > This service does not address Surface accessories, Surface Hub, or product safety concerns.